 The "traditional" college student is thought to be between the ages of 18-21.
 However, this university appears to attract a majority of older students.
 At Baptist University of the Americas, 28.6% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Baptist University of the Americas #274 in the nation for student age diversity.

 Review Age Diversity at Baptist University of the Americas

-Analyze the age range of Baptist University of the Americas undergraduates with the following bar chart.
+Analyze the age range of Baptist University of the Americas students with the following chart.